facebookresearch/CompilerGym/INSTALL.md

 ## Building from source with CMake

+Building with CMake is still experimental.
 Darwin is not supported with CMake.

 ### Dependency instructions for Ubuntu